GincomodInc/BnB/README.md

 # B&B
-This is a GitHub page for my upcoming album "B&B"
+This is a GitHub page for my band's (Arkay Seven) upcoming album "B&B"

 I will monthly publish updates on the project's status and advances